hellybrine/hellybrine.github.io/_posts/2025-04-07-pineapple.md

 This is where things get exciting.
 Since it runs full OpenWRT, the whole thing is wide open.
 I’m currently using an AR9271-based adapter, but I plan to experiment with getting Realtek chipsets working too.

 Being able to SSH in, install packages, tweak drivers, and write scripts manually turns this from a one-trick Pineapple into a full-on playground.
-The web UI while does exist, it's simply built to run scripts, I prefer just the terminal and a lot of Googling.
+While the web UI does exist, it's simply built to run scripts, I prefer just the terminal and a lot of Googling.

 And it is portable.
 Ridiculously so.
 It fits in the palm of my hand.
 Add a tiny USB battery and it becomes a weaponized lunchbox.
 All I need is a USB hub and I can start plugging in multiple adapters for more coverage.